Kiki1017/SurvIntTransm/README.md

 ## 2. Methods
 ###  2.1.Model
-The app fits to the observed days from symptom onset to hispitalisatio either exponental [1], or gamma distrubution [2].
+The app fits to the observed days from symptom onset to hospitalisatio either exponental [1], or gamma distrubution [2].

 ###  2.2.Leave-one-out cross-validation
 [3]